Local laser spa donates masks and gloves to St. Peter’s Hospital

 Deify Laser + Beauty Lounge in East Greenbush donated 4000 gloves and 100 masks to the hospital.
 They’re encouraging other stylists, tattoo artists, and barbers to do the same.

-“We saw a post that St. Peters, really all hospitals are low on their protective gear, and I know we have a stock of gloves and masks that we use for our laser treatments, and we’re not using them right now,” Melissa Cavanaugh, President of Deify told News10.
+“We saw a post that St. Peters, really all hospitals are low on their protective gear, and I know we have a stock of gloves and masks that we use for our laser treatments, and we’re not using them right now,” Melissa Cavanaugh, President of Deify told NEWS10 ABC.

 They’re one of many non-essential businesses that were ordered to close because of the public health crisis.